-Bachelor's degree and at least 2 years of related grant management/administrative experience.
+Bachelor’s degree and at least two years' related finance/accounting experience.
 An equivalent combination of education and experience may be considered.